interplaydc/interplaydc.github.io/_events/2024-01-06-open-gathering.md

 ---
 layout: event
-sub_title: Open Gathering
+sub_title: Gifts of the Senses
-author: Liz Lescault and Elena Khazanova
+author: Elena Khazanova and Liz Lescault
 time: 10am - 4pm
 location: "Seekers Church, 276 Carroll St NW, Washington DC 20012"
 ---

 *Come for the whole day or however long it suits you.*

-new, important information / read announcement carefully
+*Enter through back door, limited parking in back<br>

-*limited parking in back of Seekers, free parking at metro across the street.*
+free parking at metro across the street.*

 __Love offerings accepted:  $25 for the day<br>
 cash, check or